The soul collector

 To this day, Valkyrie Profile remains one of the most original RPGs in existence, created by tri-Ace, a developing company formed by three game industry veterans.
 With its mix of real-time and turn-based combat, platforming-based exploration, its gloomy, harsh atmosphere and complex combat system, it stands in stark contrast with other famous JRPG series, such as Final Fantasy or Tales.
 This is precisely why fans of the series love it, but it also means that it’s likely to alienate more casual players.
 As a result the series remains relatively obscure, which I find to be a shame.
 Sure, the games are not perfect, but they take a creative and refreshing approach to the well-worn JRPG format, and the first opus in the series is the best example of that.

 First of all, as you may deduce from the title, the game is heavily influenced by Norse mythology.
-The “Profile” part refers not only to the fact that the gam – and its logo – presents the portrait, or profile, of a Valkyrie (at least, this is true for the first two games), but also to the 2D exploration perspective, in which all characters appear in profile.
+The “Profile” part refers not only to the fact that the game – and its logo – presents the portrait, or profile, of a Valkyrie (at least, this is true for the first two games), but also to the 2D exploration perspective, in which all characters appear in profile.
 The Norse mythology part may not sound all that groundbreaking: many games have been there before.
-However, Valkyrie Profile is the only series I know of that sticks so closely to the actual myths, all the while mixing them with some distinctly Japanese elements, with the decidedly unusual result of Valkyries cohabiting with Samurai and such.
+However, Valkyrie Profile is the only series I know that sticks so closely to the actual myths, all the while mixing them with some distinctly Japanese elements, with the decidedly unusual result of Valkyries cohabiting with samurai and such.
 The game’s world is supported by the World Tree, Yggdrasil, which sustains three realms: Asgard, the realm of the gods (the Aesir and the Vanir, who are in perpetual conflict); Midgard, the war-torn, poverty-ridden world of humans; and Niflheim, the underworld, realm of demons and undead.
 Odin rules Asgard from his palace of Valhalla alongside Freya and a host of other deities, and commands three Valkyries (although, if you want to be entirely accurate, they’re actually more like the Norns), who are sisters.
 Hrist is the eldest and most obedient, Silmeria is the youngest and most rebellious, while Lenneth is the middle one and the most powerful, and also the heroine of this game.
 Her goal is to collect worthy souls, train them as Einherjar and send them to Valhalla, where they will fight for the Aesir.
 This is an urgent mission, as, by the time the game starts, Ragnarok, the final confrontation between the Aesir and the Vanir, has broken out.

 This is where the complexity kicks in.
-Each Einherjar has their own (sometimes heart-wrenching) story and their own abilities.
+Each Einherjar has their own (often heart-wrenching) story and their own abilities.
 Whom you obtain and when is determined by your difficulty setting and a randomisation factor.
 Once trained, these Einherjar can be sent up to Valhalla, as long as they meet requirements outlined by Freya.
 What’s more, there are three different endings, even though only one of them is considered canon.
 The problem – and this is probably the single biggest issue with the game – is that there is next to no indication as to how to obtain that particular ending.
-I have no idea how you’re supposed to figure it out without a guide, and even once you know how, there’s very little room for error.
+I have no idea how you’re supposed to figure it out without a guide, and even once you know how to do it, there’s very little room for error.
 This also applies to exploration, which is circumscribed by a time mechanic, requiring you to plan out your course of action.
 And of course, there’s the combat system, which takes a little while to wrap your head around.

 The second strongest criticism I have is the voice acting, which, frankly, is sometimes appalling.
 The translation is also a bit shoddy in patches, and the typically Japanese, elliptical storytelling style doesn’t help.
 Still, even accounting for all these kinks, Valkyrie Profile is a genuinely engrossing, unique game and a welcome change of pace from the tried-and-true ‘youngsters with improbable haircuts save the world’ JRPG scenario.
 If you’re an RPG aficionado, I’d encourage you to give it a spin, if only for the novelty of the experience.